 What if the condition is considered as attributable to service?

-Attributable benefits are not payable under AFPS 05 like they were under AFPS 75 instead, compensation for conditions caused on or after 6 April 2005 will be considered under the Armed Forces Compensation Scheme (AFCS), please see the AFCS page for details of the scheme or the leaflets detailed below.
-The scheme is also explained on the Veterans UK website
+Attributable benefits are not payable under AFPS 05 like they were under AFPS 75 instead, compensation for conditions caused on or after 6 April 2005 will be considered under the Armed Forces Compensation Scheme (AFCS), please see AFCS for details of the scheme or the leaflets detailed below.
+The scheme is thoroughly explained on the Veterans UK website

 Leaflets applicable to AFPS 2005